andyvr/picEdit/README.md

 **formSubmitted**

 _type: func_ - the callback function to be called once the form is submitted to the server.
-Takes no parameters.
+Exposes the XMLHttpRequest response object as the first parameter of the function.
 ```
 $('#image').picEdit({
-  formSubmitted: function(){
+  formSubmitted: function(response){
      alert('Form submitted!');
   }
 });